-Three reference sheets are included in the booklet to provide you with background information on local government.
-Before you begin, read the article, "A Quick Civic Review...
-City Government in Florida," and review the Facts on Florida Cities pages and Local Government Vocabulary.
+Three reference sheets are included to provide you with background information on local government.
+You may find ways to teach using that information other than through the lessons.
+Before you begin, read the article, "A Quick Civic Review. . .
+City Government in Florida," the "Facts on Florida Cities" pages and Local Government Vocabulary.

-If you want to invite a city official to your classroom as suggested in Lesson 5, you will need to make those arrangements in advance by contacting your city hall.
+If you want to invite a city official to your classroom as suggested in Lesson 5, you will need to make those arrangements in advance.
+Contact your city hall for contact information.